Information on bringing medicines, including controlled drugs, into New Zealand, and commercial importing and exporting

 Controlled drugs include medicines available on prescription from a health professional.

-Update to requirements for controlled drugs (7 December 2016)Cannabis-based products for medical use supplied in the United States of America cannot be carried with you or in your belongings when entering New Zealand.
+Update to requirements for controlled drugs (7 December 2016)Medicinal cannabis products supplied in the United States of America cannot be carried with you or in your belongings when entering New Zealand.

 Entering New Zealand with controlled drugs on you or in your luggage